-An online port scanner, is a port scanner like any other port scanner, the only thing in deferent is that it works from outside your network, re: a web site, it is a great tool that can be used to check if you have some unnecessary open ports on your computer/device that should be closed.
+It is a great tool that can be used to check if you have unnecessary open ports on your computer/device that needs to be closed.

-In a basic LAN (local area network) configuration the inner devices have an IP address that is only available in the LAN, most of the time it start by 10.X or 192.X, the modem/router also have an external IP address that can get out to the internet, this mean that every device that use the inter net actually use the external IP address to surf the web, the router/DSL modem know who request the external connection (the inner device IP ) and forward the requested data to that device, this is accomplish automatic by the device.
+In LAN (local area network) configuration the inner devices have an IP address that is only available inside the LAN.
+Most of the time it starts by 10.X or 192.X.
+The modem/router also has an external IP address that can get out to the internet.